-Not the big things.
-Not your passport or your phone.
-It’s always the small, familiar, everyday items.
-The ones you use so often that your brain automatically assumes they’ll be there when you need them.
+It’s rarely the big things like your passport or your phone.
+It’s the small, familiar, everyday items – the travel essentials you use so often that your brain automatically assumes they’ll be there when you need them.

 The Most Forgotten Travel Items (Even When You Swear You Packed Them)